 When cervical vertebrae develop bone spurs, fusion surgery is not the only option

-Patients suffering with chronic pain understand how pain can impact quality of life in areas such as work and daily activities.
+Patients suffering from chronic pain understand the impact it can have on their quality of life, especially in areas such as work and daily activities.
 If you have been diagnosed with a spine condition, such as painful bone spurs, you might be searching for alternative treatment options to traditional open back fusion.
-You might feel relieved to know that there is a safer and effective alternative to traditional open back fusion.
+You might feel relieved to know that there is a safer and effective alternative to traditional open back fusion.^

-Fortunately, the minimally invasive stabilization surgery at Laser Spine Institute offers a safer, more effective alternative to traditional open back surgery.
-Patients who undergo our minimally invasive stabilization procedure to treat bone spurs will experience a shorter recovery time^ than patients who undergo traditional open back fusion.
+Fortunately, the minimally invasive stabilization surgery at Laser Spine Institute offers a clinically appropriate alternative to open or back surgery.^ Patients who undergo our minimally invasive stabilization procedure to treat bone spurs will experience a shorter recovery time than patients who undergo traditional open back fusion, as well as a lower risk of complication.^ To learn more about bone spurs and the options available for treatment, read the following article.

 Alternative to traditional open spine fusion